-8 What forms of PII are covered by the law?
+8 | What forms of PII are covered by the law?

-In terms of forms of PII, the use of 'database, etc' of PII (PII database) is covered by the APPI.
-PII database includes not only electronic databases but also manual filing systems that are structured by reference to certain classification criteria so that information on specific individuals is easily searchable.
+In terms of forms of PII, the use of 'databases, etc' of PII (PII databases) is covered by the APPI.
+'PII databases' includes electronic databases and manual filing systems that are structured by reference to certain classification criteria so that information on specific individuals is easily searchable.

-For purposes of the APPI, PII is defined as information related to a living individual that can identify the specific individual by name, date of birth or other description contained in such information.
+For purposes of the APPI, 'PII' is defined as information related to a living individual that can identify the specific individual by name, date of birth or other description contained in such information.
 Information that, by itself, is not personally identifiable but may be easily linked to other information and thereby can be used to identify a specific individual is also regarded as PII.
 PII also includes signs, code or data that identify physical features of specific individuals, such as fingerprint or face recognition data, or that are assigned to each individual by government or providers of goods or services, such as a driving licence number or passport number.
 PII comprising a PII database is called PII data.

-In addition, the Amendment has introduced the concept of 'anonymised information'; that is, personal information of a particular individual that has been irreversibly processed in such a manner that the individual is no longer identifiable.
+In addition, the amendment to the APPI (the Amendment) introduced the concept of 'anonymised information'; that is, personal information of a particular individual that has been irreversibly processed in such a manner that the individual is no longer identifiable.
 Anonymised information that complies with the requirements of the techniques and processes for anonymisation under the Amendment is not considered PII.
 Anonymised information may be disclosed to third parties without the consent of the relevant individual, provided that the business operator who processes and discloses anonymised information to third parties comply with certain disclosure requirements.